jvican/jvican.github.io/content/post/reduce-compile-times.md

                                     ^
 ```

-Interesting.
-The compiler infers `R` to be `Nothing`, which of course cannot
+The compiler infers `R` to be `Nothing`, which of course cannot be a
-be a `Coproduct`, but that doesn't prevent the macro in
+`Coproduct`, but that doesn't prevent the macro in `materializeCoproduct` to
-`materializeCoproduct` to materialize and suck up some of our compile times.
+materialize and suck up some of our compile times.
+After all, the implicit
-After all, the implicit search needs to have the exact return type of the
+search needs to have the exact return type of the macro.
-macro.

 `Generic` is required by `case-app` via `LabelledGeneric`, which is required
 by `HListParser`.
 However, why is `materializeCoproduct` eligible in this